-Why would a veterinarian recommend a TECA-BO?
+Why would my veterinarian recommend a TECA-BO?

 A TECA-BO may also be recommended in dogs or cats who have neoplastic (cancerous) growths within the ear canal.
-If the mass is fully confined to the ear canal, a TECA-BO will allow removal of the entire mass.
+If the mass is fully confined to the ear canal, a TECA-BO will allow the removal of the entire mass.

 What does the TECA-BO surgery entail?